Courses

 1. at least two courses in CUST, one of which must be CUST 803 (Cultural Studies Past & Present), CUST 800 (Cultural Studies Theory), or CUST 801 (Critical Methodologies in Cultural Studies).

-Please note: graduate students can only count 800-level courses towards their degree.
+Graduate students can only count 800-level courses towards their degree.
 If you want to take a 400-level course, you need to ask the instructor if they are willing to supervise a Directed Studies course to run in parallel.
 See below for guidance.

 All courses are generally completed during the first year of study: two in the fall term + two in the winter term + CUST 802/902 which runs September to April.
+Course times and locations are listed in SOLUS.

 Cultural Studies Courses

-CUST 802/902 Cultural Studies Colloquium (6.0 Units).
-Required Course.
+CUST 802/902 Cultural Studies Colloquium (6.0 Units) Required Course.

 Wednesday, 2:30-5:30pm (MacCorry B125)